-1. Introduction
+1. INTRODUCTION

 Temperature increase has been constantly recorded on the global level.
-The increase is due to green-house effect because of CO2 emission from different sources in atmosphere.
+The increase is due to green-house effect because of mainly CO2 emission from different sources in atmosphere.
 Usually this emission is blamed to combustion of fossil fuels mainly for heating and electricity production.
 A response to such a situation may be increased use of solar energy for heating, cooling, and electricity production.
 Solar energy is source of all life on the earth and it is in abundance but dispersed.
 Here, we propose use of stationary, asymmetric solar concentrator for conversion of solar energy to heat.

-The subject of this research (in Centre of heating, air conditioning and solar energy of Mechanical Engineering Faculty at Kragujevac in Kragujevac University in Serbia) is design optimization of stationary asymmetric solar concentrator of CP-0A type for heat and electricity production with geometric concentration of up to 4.
+The subject of this research (in Centre for Heating, Air Conditioning and Solar Energy of Mechanical Engineering Faculty at Kragujevac in Kragujevac University in Serbia) is design optimization of stationary asymmetric solar concentrator of CP-90A type for heat and electricity production with geometric concentration of up to 4.